 - Rest.
 Transfer the steak to a tray or cutting board.
 Add 1 tablespoon (14 grams) of butter on top, if using, then cover it loosely with a piece of foil.
 Let your porterhouse rest for 5-10 minutes before serving.

-I love serving grilled side dishes with my grilled steak, and it makes cooking everything even easier.
-This grilled corn on the cob or grilled yellow squash would be perfectly delicious!
-Enjoy!
+I love serving grilled side dishes with my steak, making cooking even easier.
+This grilled corn on the cob, yellow squash, or bok choy would be delicious.

 Here's my page on what to serve with steak for more great side dish suggestions!